dober-man/secure-k8s-gw-ce/README.md

 ### Script Overview
 The xc-config-k8s.sh script performs the following tasks:

-* WARNING - currently the SA needs a roll of cluster-admin to perform the service discovery. (ticket open to clarify minimum permissions for SA) - currently using: kubectl create clusterrolebinding debug-binding --clusterrole=cluster-admin --serviceaccount=${NAMESPACE}:${SERVICE_ACCOUNT_NAME} which is overly permissive for the service discovery.
+###  WARNING - currently the Service Account needs a role of cluster-admin to perform the service discovery. (ticket open to clarify minimum permissions for SA) - currently using: kubectl create clusterrolebinding debug-binding --clusterrole=cluster-admin --serviceaccount=${NAMESPACE}:${SERVICE_ACCOUNT_NAME} which is overly permissive for the service discovery.

 * Validates and sets up the necessary Kubernetes ServiceAccounts, Roles, and RoleBindings.
 * Generates and applies secure configurations for Kubernetes.